THE UNIVERSITY of EDINBURGH

 Assessment (Further Info) Written Exam 0 %, Coursework 100 %, Practical Exam 0 %

-Additional Information (Assessment) Tests (50%) - Open book tests taken in-person consisting of (i) short answer questions on theory; (ii) some programming exercises.
+Additional Information (Assessment) Tests (50%) - Closed book tests consisting of (i) short answer questions on theory; (ii) some programming exercises.

 Coursework 1 (20%) - The student will record a short presentation performing a case study on a real-world application of machine learning.